-I love cozy natural Christmas decor that can easy transition from the holidays to neutral winter decor.
-I like having a little bit of decor up for the months of winter we have left until I start to dream of Spring!
-Today, I wanted to share my favorite way to decorate our table for winter!
+I love cozy, natural Christmas decorations that can easy transition to neutral winter decor after the holidays.
+I enjoy having a little bit of decor up for the months of winter we have left until I start to dream of Spring!
+Today, I wanted to share my favorite way to decorate our table for winter.
 It is simple and affordable since it uses basic materials…some from the backyard!

 Natural Christmas Centerpiece Supplies